-General characteristics of this phase, which can last from a few minutes to several hours, include the following:
+General characteristics of this phase, which can last from a few minutes to several hours, and may include any of the following:

 General characteristics of this phase, which extends to the brink of orgasm, include the following:

 This phase is the climax of the sexual response cycle.
-It is the shortest of the phases and generally lasts only a few seconds.
+It's the shortest of the phases and generally lasts only a few seconds.
 General characteristics of this phase include the following:

 During this phase, the body slowly returns to its normal level of functioning, and swelled and erect body parts return to their previous size and color.
-This phase is marked by a general sense of well-being, enhanced intimacy and, often, fatigue.
+This phase is marked in some by a general sense of well-being and, often, fatigue.
 Some women are capable of a rapid return to the orgasm phase with further sexual stimulation and may experience multiple orgasms.
-Men need recovery time after orgasm, called a refractory period, during which they cannot reach orgasm again.
-The duration of the refractory period varies among men and changes with age.
+Men typically need recovery time after orgasm, called a refractory period, during which they cannot reach orgasm again.
+The duration of the refractory period varies among individuals and changes with age.

 Last reviewed by a Cleveland Clinic medical professional on 03/08/2021.